 - All meat and poultry meets the UK welfare standards.
 All meat and poultry is required to have full traceability.
 This means we know the farms where meat and poultry has been bred and reared.

-- Sausages and cooked, sliced meats are made by our supplier of fresh meat and poultry using regionally sourced produce.
+- All processed meats including sausages and cooked and sliced meats are made by the supplier of fresh meat and poultry using regionally sourced produce.